FAQ

 What are the admission requirements for the Master (qualification)?

-Possession of a First Level Degree (EQF 6) obtained at any Italian University, or an equivalent qualification obtained abroad and recognized as suitable by the Organizing Committee, is required. - For foreign students:
+A First Level Degree (EQF Level 6) obtained from any Italian university, or an equivalent qualification earned abroad and recognized as suitable by the Organizing Committee, is required for admission.

-If you are a foreign student and intend to apply, you can send an email to hlmaster.univpm.info@gmail.com with your transcript of record, your CV, and your passport for a preliminary verification while awaiting the publication of the call for applications (September 2025) where all steps will be clearly defined.
+If you hold a foreign qualification and wish to apply, you may send an email to hlmaster.univpm.info@gmail.com including your transcript of records, CV, and a copy of your passport for a preliminary eligibility check.

 What is meant by Auditors?